Bianca Andreescu: 2020–21: WTA 1000 final and injuries

 Andreescu missed the first few months of the 2020 season, including the Australian Open, due to her knee injury.
 She was unable to defend her title at the Indian Wells Open until the tournament and the next several months of the season were canceled due to the COVID-19 pandemic.

 Andreescu returned to competition for the first time in 15 months at the 2021 Australian Open, the first major tournament since her run at the 2019 US Open.
 Seeded eighth, she opened with a three-set victory over Mihaela Buzărnescu in the first round but then was upset by Hsieh Su-wei in straight sets.
 She also participated in the Phillip Island Trophy, another new event in Australia, where she lost in the semifinals to Marie Bouzková.

 In late March, Andreescu participated in the Miami Open, again seeded eighth.
 Receiving a first round bye, she defeated Tereza Martincová in straight sets.
 Andreescu would go on to record three-set wins over Amanda Anisimova, Garbiñe Muguruza, Sara Sorribes Tormo, and Maria Sakkari to set up a clash with world No. 1, Ashleigh Barty, in the final.
-However, she was ultimately forced to retire, down 3–6, 0–4.
+However, she was ultimately forced to retire due to an ankle int, while trailing by a set abd two breaks of serve.